Anna Boch

 Why are you a Career Angel?
 What’s your favourite part of your work?

-After 14 intensive years in Executive Search, hundreds of recruitment processes and thousands of candidates I know exactly what the companies are looking for in experienced managers.
+After 14 intensive years in Executive Search, hundreds of recruitment processes and thousands of candidates, I know exactly what the companies are looking for in experienced managers.
 What I’ve always found worrying is that not the most competent candidate wins the recruitment process, but the best prepared one – sometimes, of course, they are the same person.
 I also saw how, by changing something just a bit during the interviews, a candidate could have made a much better impression.
 As far as my role allowed it, I shared tips and detailed briefings, but the ultimate responsibility to listen or be aware lay on the candidate’s side.

 At Career Angels, I’m now fully on the candidate’s side.
 Working with conscious managers who want to improve, develop and advance is very rewarding!